jianjiade/jianjiade.github.com/_posts/2021-01-01-A-Few-Friendly-Tips-For-Your-JavaScript.markdown

 ---
 layout: post
-title:  "A few firendy tips for your javascript"
+title:  "A few firendy tips for your JavaScript"
 date:   2020-12-31 15:13:29 +0800
 categories: